Qifei-C/qifei-c.github.io/_pages/projects.md

 ## Open Source Projects

-This section presents a collection of my open-source projects, originating from academic coursework and independent development.
-Each project, hosted on GitHub, features comprehensive documentation and implementation details.
+This section presents a collection of my open-source projects, originating from academic coursework and independent development. **To maintain academic integrity**, solutions to past assignments have either been omitted or replaced with pseudocode and output demonstrations, where appropriate.

 <div class="grid__wrapper">
   {% assign sorted_projects = site.projects | sort: 'date' | reverse %}